With hits now scarce, no-hitters on the rise - WTMJ

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports

-AP Baseball Writer Stephen Hawkins and AP Sports Writers Dave Skretta and Mitch Stacy contributed to this report.
+AP Baseball Writers Stephen Hawkins and Janie McCauley and AP Sports Writers Dave Skretta and Mitch Stacy contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.